-LEWIS COUNTY SPECIFIC, selected as a local control priority by the county weed board
+Selected as a local control priority by the Lewis County Weed Board

 CLASS C-SELECT

-LEWIS COUNTY SPECIFIC, selected as a local control priority by the county weed board
+Selected as a local control priority by the Lewis County Weed Board

 Written Findings

 Written findings are developed by the Washington State Noxious Weed Control Board as part of the weed listing process and provide information on the biology, ecological and economic impacts and management techniques of listed noxious weeds.
 The Written Findings are posted on the state Weed Board’s website at www.nwcb.wa.gov and updated periodically by the WSNWCB.